Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Evaluation

+Various demonstrative packing tasks, highlighted in Fig~\ref{fig:final_bin_configs} (\textit{right}) were executed to showcase the versatility of the proposed pipeline.

-\textbf{Multi-layer packing}: With a sufficiently tall bin, objects can be packed in multiple layers.
-Running the method beyond the first plane of the grid effectively shifts all the operations to the higher plane.
-This is demonstrated in a standalone run.
+\textbf{Multi-layer packing}: Objects can also be packed in multiple layers.
+Running the method beyond the first plane of the grid shifts all the operations to the higher plane.
+This is demonstrated in a standalone run of the attached video.

-\textbf{Different objects}: To validate the applicability of the method to other cuboidal objects, \textbf{V1} was performed for toothpastes.
-Over $5$ experiments, with $4$ objects, every run succeeded in placing the object inside the bin.
+\textbf{Different objects}: To validate the method's applicability to cuboid objects of different dimensions, \textbf{V1} was performed for toothpastes.
+Over $5$ experiments, with $4$ objects, every run succeeded in placing the objects inside the bin.

+\textbf{Narrow-face reorientation}: The packing orientation is tested with the narrow (unstable) face of the cuboid being the contact surface.
+Here toppling has to reorient the object from its more stable wider face to the desired narrow face.

+\textbf{Heterogenous pile}: The source bin was filled up with two different kinds of objects and the pipeline was executed for each object sequentially, i.e., pack the \textit{toothpaste} first, and then the \textit{soap}, into two separate containers.
+The method is correctly capable of retrieving, and packing the desired objects from such a heterogeneous pile.

+\textbf{No-clearance Packing}: The target bin is resized to be of the exact dimensions as the cross section of the target arrangement.
+This leaves no clearance for placement along the edges and corners of the $3\times 3$ grid.
+The compliance of the end-effector, and the container's walls are leveraged by executing the meta-primitive of Algo~\ref{algo:TightPushPlace}.